What Is Email Hosting: Explanation for Beginners

 By security level

 • Standard security.
 All email hosting providers are generally secure and compliant with data protection regulations like GDPR or CCPA, which is enough for the majority of businesses.
-At the same time, it may not be sufficient for organizations that require advanced security or compliance with stricter regulations.
+However, this may not be sufficient for organizations that require advanced security or compliance with stricter regulations.

 • Enhanced security.
 Medical, financial, and government establishments require advanced security features like end-to-end encryption, compliance with FedRAMP, PIPEDA, or HIPAA, as well as DDoS protection.
 If you are one of them, you’ll need to look for a service that meets your security expectations.